deepgram-devs/BackgroundFiltering/README.md

-# 🎯 Sierra Voice Filter - Revolutionary TV Noise Filtering
+# 🎯 Voice Filter - Revolutionary TV Noise Filtering

 ## The Problem We Solve